French painter Indian origin

 Inspiration: Intensely searching for an ideology of his own to transcend Post Modern Art in France, Sen immersed himself totally into Western European, particularly French art movements since 1870.
 Imbibing the creative discipline of art in France, he understood that it is important for a painter to have an ideological anchor for his new artistic vision.

 Vision: He started to create a new vision of art from 1994; he called it Gesturism Art.
 Grappling with contradictory cultures, Sen has a way of painting without limits to show that which is not seen, but which is nevertheless essential.
 His painting practice is akin to inherently spontaneous writing that freely flows from imagination, just as Gesturism Art is his personal pictorial narrative.

-Three visual cues are apparent in
+Three visual characteristics are present in Gesturism Art

-His paintings:Sen’s interaction with the canvas is guided by the spirit of the painting where the lines, curves, volumes, colours intermingle and complement one another, creating shapes and figures for the viewer to discover and intuitively grasp.
+Paintings:Sen’s interaction with the canvas is guided by the spirit of the painting where the lines, curves, volumes, colours intermingle and complement one another, creating shapes and figures for the viewer to discover and intuitively grasp.
 His paintings are like brain-teasers.
 They require viewers to untangle the riddle and share the artist’s vision so as to perceive what is hidden and awaiting discovery.